Tongham: Hogs Back Brewery

-The twin oast houses in the village have been converted to residential use.
-Tongham nonetheless is home to the largest independent brewer in Surrey, the Hog's Back Brewery (established 1992) produces 3,800 barrels per year (2012 figures) from its large 18th-century premises.
+Tongham is home to the largest independent brewer in Surrey, the Hogs Back Brewery (established 1992), which produces 3,800 barrels per year (2012 figures) from its large 18th-century premises.
 The brewery uses fuggles hops from the Hampton Park estate in Seale.

+The Hogs Back Brewery complex is also home to other small businesses, including Terra Tempo Brewing, a gym and the Surrey Hills butchers.

 Amenities

-Hog's Back Hotel

 The Hog's Back Hotel, now owned by Legacy Hotels, features white stone quoining and dutch gables giving its 20th-century structure a character reminiscent of the former manor house on the site.

-Pubs and shopping

 There are two pre-19th-century pubs in Tongham: The White Hart on The Street, and The Cricketers on Oxenden Road.
 There is a small shopping parade in the village centre.
 The brewery operates an off-licence stocking non-proprietorial ales as well as its own.

-Church

 The 1865 Anglican church of St Paul, designed by Ewan Christian, is Grade II listed and was chiefly funded by John Back who owned Aldershot Park, a large public park with many leisure facilities accessible via a track from the village, crossing the double divide of a river valley (with the Blackwater Valley Path) and dual carriageway.
 Cyril Garbett, the son of its first vicar, and later Archbishop of York, was born in Tongham in 1875, a leader in the liturgy and charitable works of a large part of the Church of England.